Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 You can use plugins to add CDN and caching to your blog (most CDN and caching plugins are paid, BTW).

-But why spending extra money on a CDN or caching plugin when you can get it from your hosting service?
+But why spend extra money on a CDN or caching plugin when you can get it from your hosting service?

 Yes, Rocket.net is a hosting service that comes with a CDN and caching features.
 In other words, you don’t need to install a CDN and caching plugin anymore if you use Rocket.net.